 - Preheat oven to 350º.

-- Cover casserole with foil and bake for 30 minutes.
+- Remove plastic wrap and cover the casserole with foil and bake for 30 minutes.
 Remove foil and continue to back for 15 minutes or until bread is slightly toasted and custard is set.
 Sprinkle with cinnamon if desired.
 Let cool slightly before serving.

 Barbara’s Tips + Notes